swoloszynski/jekyll-template/README.md

 [HTML Proofer](https://github.com/gjtorikian/html-proofer) lints the html files.

-To ignore an HTML tag from a check, add `data-proofer-ignore` as an attribute.
+To exclude an HTML tag from checks, add `data-proofer-ignore` as an attribute.